computationalmodelling/fidimag/doc/core_eqs.rst

 .. math::
    \vec{H}=\frac{2 D_a}{\mu_0 M_s} ((\nabla \cdot \vec{m}) \vec{e}_z - \nabla m_z)

-we have :math:`D_a = D/a^2`, note that there is no negative sign for the interfacial case.
+where :math:`D_a = D/a^2`.
+Notice that there is no negative sign for the interfacial case.

 ..
 Similar to the exchange case, the effective field in the continuum case